 Championing a corporate client, Jim recovered more than $10 million in litigation after the company’s former executive diverted company money to purchase multimillion dollar insurance policies prior to his death.

-Breaking new legal ground, Jim litigated a case that clarified legal doctrines for discharging liens, options, and other encumbrances.
+Breaking new legal ground, Jim won a case that clarified subrogation and other legal doctrines for discharging liens, options, and other encumbrances.
 The published appellate opinion is Brimet II LLC v.
-Destiny Homes Marketing.
+Destiny Homes Marketing, 231 Ariz.
+457.

 Employing a first-of-its-kind analysis, Jim was able to place a construction issue on a referendum ballot despite admitted defects in the petition.
 The published appellate decision is Forszt v.
-Stop Oro Valley Outrageous Giveaways.
+Stop Oro Valley Outrageous Giveaways, 212 Ariz.
+263.

 Successfully litigating the expansive scope of arbitrators’ powers, Jim helped his client avoid court in a commercial construction dispute.
 The published appellate decision is Sun Valley Ranch 308 v.
-Robson.
+Robson, 231 Ariz.
+287.